 What are the differences between a belt sander and belt grinder?

-If your sanding wood, the wood won’t burn because of the slower belt speed, nor will the belt sander remove a whole bunch of material all at once so you’ll have time to work the material they way want it and if your sanding metal you be able to remove all sharp edges and round corners quickly.
-Additionally you only have one area to sand which is around the work table and platen.
+If your sanding wood, the wood won’t burn because of the slower belt speed, nor will the belt sander remove a whole bunch of material all at once so you’ll have time to work with the wood and get the finish that your looking for.

 If your looking to remove a whole bunch of material such as remove risers from a casting and just remove a lot of steel quickly then you’ll need a belt grinder.
 The belt grinder belt speed typically runs double from what the belt speed of the belt of a belt sander is running at.